canonical/sylva-core/docs/cosign.md

 ### Generating a Cosign Key Pair for a GitLab Group

-When dealing with a bunch of GitLab project aiming at producing Sylva artifacts, e.g. projects of the group `sylva-elements`, the cosign keypair should be created at the group to avoid different keys key per project, which would turn the signature verification of Sylva artifacts into a nightmare.
-In this case, all the the projects belonging to the group inherit of the same signing metrial stored in the group variables.
-However `cosign generate-key-pair gitlab://foo/bar`, used in the preceding section, only generates a key pair with a project as destination (cf. https://github.com/sigstore/cosign/issues/2914).
+When dealing with a bunch of GitLab project aiming at producing Sylva artifacts, e.g. projects of the group `sylva-elements`, the cosign keypair should be created at the group to avoid using different keys per project, which would turn the signature verification of Sylva artifacts into a nightmare.
+In this case, all the projects belonging to the group inherit the same signing material stored in the group variables.
+However `cosign generate-key-pair gitlab://foo/bar`, used in the previous section, only generates a key pair with a project as destination (cf. https://github.com/sigstore/cosign/issues/2914).
 To adress the issue, a group member with read/write privileges on CI/CD variables can use the script `sylva-core/tools/security/groups-keys.sh`.
-This script generates the key pair in a target project (or copy an existing key pair from a given project) and then promotes it at the group level (Export the environment variable `GITLAB_TOKEN` with rights to create CI/CD variables before runing the script):
+This script generates the key pair in a target project (or copy an existing key pair from a given project) and then promotes it at the group level (export the environment variable `GITLAB_TOKEN` with rights to create CI/CD variables before runing the script):

 ```shell
 $ ./groups-keys.sh -h